Kong/kong-pongo/README.md

 If you receive PR's from outside your organization, then the secrets will not be available on a CI run, this will cause the build to always fail.
 If you set this variable to `false` then Pongo will print only a warning and exit with success.
-Effectively this means that extrnal PR's are only tested against Kong opensource versions, and internal PR's will be tested against opensource and Enterprise versions of Kong.
+Effectively this means that external PR's are only tested against Kong opensource versions, and internal PR's will be tested against opensource and Enterprise versions of Kong.